ferrocene/ferrocene/ferrocene/doc/requirements/src/self-test.rst

    The tool displays the checks it performs, and quits with a fail exit status when any of the checks fails.

+.. req:: No modification
+   :id: REQ_TGNURZN

+   The tool should not modify the toolchain in any way.

 Checks for executables
 ----------------------